SiSanchopancho/ReplicationNowcastingMacroVarsWithSDFM/README.md

 # ReplicationNowcastingMacroVarsWithSDFM
-A revised version of the code used in our study on "Nowcasting Macroeconomic Variables with a Sparse Mixed Frequency Dynamic Factor Model"
+A revised version of the code used for the simulation study in "Nowcasting Macroeconomic Variables with a Sparse Mixed Frequency Dynamic Factor Model" by Dr. [Karsten Schweikert](https://github.com/karstenschweikert) and I.

 ## License